D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 If `node_type='node'`, the tool retrieves the top 5 nodes and their corresponding calibration nodes, displaying data distributions and box plots.

 Based on previous optimization experience, this strategy covers most scenarios.
-If issues persist, follow the [**Precision Optimization Checklist**](../../common_questions/toolchain#checklist) to gather detailed model configuration information, ensure all troubleshooting steps have been completed, and report the filled checklist, the original float model file, and relevant configuration files to the Horizon support team or the [**Horizon Official Technical Community**](https://developer.horizon.ai/) for further assistance.
+If issues persist, follow the [**Precision Optimization Checklist**](../../common_questions/toolchain#checklist) to gather detailed model configuration information, ensure all troubleshooting steps have been completed, and report the filled checklist, the original float model file, and relevant configuration files to the D-Robotics support team or the [**D-Robotics Official Technical Community**](https://developer.horizon.ai/) for further assistance.